-The largest revenue source for the School is the State of Florida (92%).
+The largest revenue source for the School is the State of Florida (87%).
 Revenues from State sources for current operations are primarily received through the Florida Education Finance Program (FEFP) funding formula.
 The FEFP formula utilizes student enrollment data to determine the funds available for the School.
-Revenues decreased due to slight decrease in student enrollment.

-The largest concentration of expenses was for instruction related functions 55% and operation of plant 16% of total expenditures.
+The largest concentration of expenses was for instruction related functions 36% and operation of plant 8% of total expenditures.